amitmse/in_Python_/Neural Network/README.md

 ## Activation Function:

-	It’s function to get the output from input as it determines the output of neural network (i.e. YES or NO).
-	It's known as Transfer Function.
+	It’s function to get the output from input and It's also known as Transfer Function.

 	Some examples: SIGMOID, RELU, LEAKYRELU, TANH, SOFTMAX, CUBE, ELU, RRELU, HARDSIGMOID, HARDTANH, IDENTITY,
 			RATIONALTANH, SOFTPLUS, SOFTSIGN,